Obsidian-StudiosInc/entrance/README.md

 [Issue #6](https://github.com/Obsidian-StudiosInc/entrance/issues/6)

 ## About
-Entrance is EFL Unix Display Manager.
-Entrance allows a user to choose a X WM/Desktop session to launch.
-Entrance is alive and working again for logging into X sessions!
+Entrance is a Unix Display/Login Manager written in Enlightenment Foundation Libraries (EFL).
+Entrance allows a user to choose a X WM/Desktop session to launch upon successful login.
+Entrance is alive and working again for logging into X sessions and eventually Wayland sessions!

 The project has been resurrected from the dead to live on once again...

 ## History
 Entrance is a long story.
 There has been 2 different code bases and